forlornlawngnome/timesheet/README.md

 > 	</dd>
 > 	<dt>Modification</dt>
 > 	<dd>
-> 		Change the 1 in the if statement to correspond with the number of hours after midnight to cut off
+> 		Change the 1 to correspond with the number of hours after midnight to cut off
 > 	</dd>
 > </dl>